Reform in Armenia: Mikhail's Story

 1 Caption: Students protest against Soviet rule in 1988

 2 Mikhail is a native of Armenia.
-Armenia is a landlocked country in Southeast Asia.
+Armenia is a landlocked country in western Asia.
 If you wanted to compare it to somewhere in the United States, it is slightly smaller than Maryland.
 Armenia is located east of Turkey.
 Approximately 3 million people live there today, making it the second most densely populated, but the smallest, of the original Soviet republics.

 4 Armenia is attempting to create a western-style parliamentary democracy.
 It approved a constitution in 2005.
 However, there have been questions of corruption during development.

 5 Living in a rural part of Armenia, Mikhail and his family know first-hand the struggles of the people.
 While overall the country is making progress with its economy, there's a long way to go.
 The unemployment rate remains high.

 6 While under Soviet control, Armenia was strongly based on industry.
 This included electronic products, chemicals, machinery, and textiles.
 The former Soviet Union had a completely planned, very centralized economy.
 The republics were quite dependent on one another.
 Now the blockade of trade routes at Armenia's borders is a huge problem, truly isolating it.
 In addition, not being able to bring in fuels or sell products as much as necessary caused many factories to close.
 Two previously harsh winters actually contributed to almost famine-like conditions.